daren-thomas/daren-thomas.github.io/_posts/2020-05-25-cea-plugins-part-5.md

 ---
 layout: post
 published: true
-title: CEA Plugins - Part 5: How to add your own plots to the CEA
+title: "CEA Plugins - Part 5: How to add your own plots to the CEA"
 ---

 This article goes into the details of the `plots.yml` file used in CEA plugins.